SengerM/landaupy/README.md

 			for sigma in [.1,1,5,10]:
 				print(f'x_mpv={x_mpv}, xi={xi}, sigma={sigma} → integral(langauss.pdf) = {integrate.quad(lambda x: langauss.pdf(x, landau_x_mpv=x_mpv, landau_xi=xi, gauss_sigma=sigma), -float("inf"), float("inf"))[0]}')
 ```

+### The MPV argument

+One of the arguments of the `landau.pdf` function is `x_mpv`.
+This is really the *x* position of the Most Probable Value (MPV), which is usually what one is interested in.
+In the original implementation from Root the parameter is called `x0` and it is close to the MPV but it is not the MPV.
+The relation between them is given by `x0 = x_mpv + 0.22278298*xi` and I stole it from [the Root implementation of the `langauss` function](https://root.cern.ch/doc/master/langaus_8C.html).

 ## Footnotes